SyrkavanKuppenveld/progressierups/README.md

 - Greedy LookAhead
     - Inherits functionality from the Greedy algorithm, but also looks 4 steps ahead when chosing a next step.
 If multiple steps are equally favourable, it chooses one of these randomly.
 - Hillclimber
     - Acquires a start state from the Random algorithm and randomly chooses the connection that is to be altered.
-Builts the new path with an inherited function of the Greedy LookAhead algorithm.
+Builds the new path with an inherited function of the Greedy LookAhead algorithm.
 - Restart Hillclimber
     - Runs the Hillclimber multiple times in a row.